 Where did you complete your undergraduate degree?

-When did you first become interested in nanophotonics?
+When did you first become interested in nanotechnology?

 How do you explain what you study to non-scientists?

-What has inspired you to focus on sustainability and catalysis and what do you hope to achieve?
+What inspired you to focus on that, and what do you hope to achieve?

 Can you tell me about your experiences either being mentored or mentoring others?

 I’ve been fortunate to have fantastic mentors throughout my academic journey, and I greatly appreciate their guidance and support.
 My PhD advisor, for instance, was always open to exploring new ideas and fostering new collaborations, which enriched my research experience significantly.
 I’ve also found great joy in mentoring and working with younger scholars.
 Seeing an undergraduate or first-year graduate student, I’ve mentored present at a national conference or co-author a paper in a high-impact journal is incredibly rewarding.

 What are your hobbies outside of the lab?

 Outside the lab, I enjoy traveling to new places and trying different foods.
 I am also a soccer and movie fan and enjoy watching intense soccer games and good movies.